 Despite being slightly behind due to my timezone, as soon as I woke up I jumped on creating my first killer content.

-Now, I realised alot of news websites probably already were ready to click that post button, and considering most timezones got the news before UK I already knew there wouldn’t be as much point recreating what had already been said.
-So I decided to take the video stream apart, and create a comprehensive guide which gives a better sense into how to play the game as opposed to simply telling you what’s in it.
+Alot of news websites probably already were ready to click that post button, and considering most timezones got the news before UK I already knew there wouldn’t be as much point recreating what had already been said.
+So I decided to take the nintendo direct apart, and create a comprehensive guide which gives a better sense into how to play the game as opposed to simply telling you what’s in it.

 So I created my huge guide post, made a captivating thumbnail and shared it to all my social media pages.